Nyakki-Labs-0x420/sslpwn/README.md

 - `report.html`

 A raw log file `<hostname>_sslpwn_results.txt` is also written to the output directory.
 If the tool is interrupted with Ctrl+C, pending results are saved before exit.

+## Planned updates (v3)

+The following features are under development for the next release:

+- **Tor network integration**: Ability to route all traffic through the Tor network, including automatic circuit rotation and hidden service scanning.
+- **Extended device profile library**: Additional device profiles covering more phones, tablets, laptops, and IoT devices, each with accurate screen metrics and TLS fingerprints.
+- **Proxy chain support**: Chaining of SOCKS5 and HTTP proxies before the VPN exit for additional anonymity layers.
+- **Custom JA3/JA4 fingerprint injection**: Full control over the TLS client hello fingerprint to mimic specific browsers beyond the currently supported ciphers.
+- **Additional exploits**: DROWN, POODLE TLS, Zombie POODLE, and GOLDENDOODLE attacks.

 ## License